murchie85/gossipSimulator/README.md

 #  Celestus The Gossip Town
-## Simulating the Utility of Gossip, through status and propagation.
+## Simulating the Utility of Gossip, it's spread and impact on Status.

 ![concept art](sprites/concept/head.jpg)